codeship/shipyard/styleguide/components/notes.md

 ---

 ### Default `.note`
-<p class="text-light margin-bottom-sm">Used to display notes, tips, and other non-critical information.</p>
+Used to display notes, tips, and other non-critical information.
+{: .section-description }

 {% note %}
   <p markdown="1">